By Seth Frotman and Tamara Cesaretti | January 15, 2021

 Despite the devastating public health and economic fallout caused by the COVID-19 pandemic, student loan companies continue to haul borrowers into courtrooms across the country.
 Every day, we see more of these unconscionable lawsuits, including cases brought by companies that once publicly pledged to halt these practices in the first days of the pandemic.
 Of even greater concern, these companies have a long history of illegal and deceptive tactics, often taking advantage of the court system to force borrowers to repay debts that these companies cannot prove borrowers legally owe.

-To shine a spotlight on these abuses, the SBPC joined with the Maryland Consumer Rights Coalition, American Federation of Teachers—Maryland, and SEIU Local 500 to release a new report updating our 2020 analysis of Maryland student loan debt collection lawsuits filed in the past six years.
+To shine a spotlight on these abuses, the SBPC joined with the Maryland Consumer Rights Coalition and SEIU Local 500 to release a new report updating our 2020 analysis of Maryland student loan debt collection lawsuits filed in the past six years.
 Today’s report includes new data on cases pursued by student loan companies since COVID-19 struck in March 2020.

 What we found demands immediate action in Annapolis.